2lidarsector/AimLock/README.md

 # AimLock
-.
-.
-.

-A rookie made Aimbot
+A rookie made Aimbot, use at your own risk
 # What is AimLock?

 AimLock is code for a universal first person Roblox Lua Aimbot, ESP, Fly and Noclip cheat.